solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 this Azure MySQL developer's guide.
 All of the following deployments will utilize the same application and database backend and what is needed to modify the application to support the targets.
-Topics will be discussed in the following simple to complex architecture.
+Topics will be discussed in the following simple to complex architecture order.

 ### Deployment option TOC